Bohemian Matrix Geometry

 The Maple code to implement our version of the algorithm of~\cite{Bottcher2021} can be found in the Maple workbook at \href{https://github.com/rcorless/Bohemian-Matrix-Geometry}{https://github.com/rcorless/Bohemian-Matrix-Geometry}.
 The algorithm is laid out in Algorithm~\ref{alg:SS}.

 As an example, we chose the vector $\mathbf{t} = [1, -1, 1, 0, 1]$, so $m=6$.
 This means that the symbol is the Laurent polynomial

 For Figure~\ref{fig:ToeplitzCup} we chose $101$ values of $\phi$ equally-spaced on $[-\pi,\pi]$.
-We chose the scale factor $\rho = 1.75$ because it gives a reasonably tight bound on the Schmidt--Spitzer curves when we draw the image $a(e^{i\psi}/\rho)$ of the unit circle under the map defined by the symbol.
-We also plotted the eigenvalues of the dimension $m$ matrix with that population---this is the \emph{smallest} matrix in the family that this symbol and Schmidt--Spitzer curve apply to.
-The visible agreement of eigenvalues and Schmidt--Spitzer curve is satisfactory.
+We chose the scale factor $\rho = 1.75$ because it gives a reasonably tight bound on the SS curves when we draw the image $a(e^{i\psi}/r)$ of the unit circle under the map defined by the symbol.
+We also plotted the eigenvalues of the dimension $m$ matrix with that population---this is the \emph{smallest} matrix in the family that this symbol and SS curve apply to.
+The visible agreement of eigenvalues and SS curve is satisfactory.